leonlinsx/minimal-mistakes/_posts/2020-06-17-investing-data.md

 #### Access to sellside research data

+We’ve talked about the user experience, now let’s discuss the points about getting more data and paying for it.

 Besides providing aggregated financial data on companies, the Bloomberg etc platforms also provide sellside research estimates.

 As a reminder, these researchers are people at investment banks that publish reports on the company.
 These are usually the people being referenced when the news says "an analyst downgraded a company to a sell" or "banks raise the price target of a company."
 Sellside research comes up with their own financial models with estimates for future company financials, supposedly using the model to come on a price target \[7\].